-Later on July 19 and in the early morning of July 20 (Kyiv time), I received text messages on a three-way WhatsApp text conversation with Ambassadors Volker and Sondland, a record of which I understand has already been provided to the

-Committees by Ambassador Volker.
+Later that day, I received text messages on a three-way WhatsApp text conversation with Ambassadors Volker and Sondland, a record of which was provided by Ambassador Volker.
 Ambassador Sondland said that a call between President Trump and President Zelenskyy would take place soon.
 Ambassador Volker said that what was "[m]ost impt is for Zelensky to say that he will help investigation-and address any specific personnel issues-if there are any."

-Later on July 20, I had a phone conversation with Ambassador Sondland while he was on a train from Paris to London.
+On the next day, July 20, I had a phone conversation with Ambassador Sondland while he was on a train from Paris to London.
 Ambassador Sondland told me that he had recommended to President Zelenskyy that he use the phrase, "I will leave no stone unturned" with regard to "investigations" when President Zelenskyy spoke with President Trump.

-Also on July 20, I had a phone conversation with Mr. Danyliuk, during which he conveyed to me that President Zelenskyy did not want to be used as a pawn in a U.S. re-election campaign.
+Also on July 20, I had a phone conversation with Alexander Danyliuk, President Zelenskyy's national security advisor, who emphasized that President Zelenskyy did not want to be used as an instrument in a U.S. re-election campaign.
 The next day I texted both Ambassadors Volker and Sondland about President Zelenskyy's concern.

 On July 25, President Trump and President Zelenskyy had the long-awaited phone conversation.
-Strangely, even though I was Chief of Mission and was scheduled to meet with President Zelenskyy along with Ambassador Volker the following day, I received no readout of the call from the White House.
+Even though I was acting Ambassador and was scheduled to meet with President Zelenskyy along with Ambassador Volker the following day, I received no readout of the call from the White House.
 The Ukrainian government issued a short, cryptic summary.

 During a previously planned July 26 meeting, President Zelenskyy told Ambassador Volker and me that he was happy with the call but did not elaborate.
 President Zelenskyy then asked about the face-to-face meeting in the Oval Office as promised in the May 29 letter from President Trump.
+We could give him no firm answer.